akinfemi/get_next_line/README.md

 # get_next_line
-C function to return only the first line of a file
+C function to return the next line of a file per function call